 We hosted Thanksgiving dinner for my husband's family.
 There were 10 of us total.
 It was only a month after we moved across the country and into our new house.
 I don't know how we pulled it off!
-We were SO busy unpacking and getting settled.
-Because of that, I didn't put a lot of effort into Thanksgiving decorating.
+We were SO busy unpacking and settling-in.
+Because of that, I didn't put a lot of effort into Thanksgiving decor.
 But I did do a few little things to make it festive.
 These placecards being my favorite . . .

 I had the leaf hole punch leftover from our wedding in 2009.
-Our wedding was the weekend before Thanksgiving so we had a few fall accents.
+Our wedding was the weekend before Thanksgiving so we had some fall accents.
 I used the leaves as escort cards at the reception.
-It was my favorite DIY project from our wedding.
-Here are a few pics . . .
+It was by far my favorite DIY project from our wedding.

 |Images Source: Mike Danen Photography|

-For Thanksgiving last year, I did just a couple other little things to decorate in addition to the placecards.
+Anyway, back to Thanksgiving . . .
+I did just a couple other little things to decorate in addition to the placecards.
 But not much.
 My husband did most of the cooking (we cheated and bought the pies though).
-So my roll in Thanksgiving prep was cleaning, shopping, and putting together the appetizers (I'm obsessed with cheese plates!).
+My roll in Thanksgiving prep was cleaning, shopping, and putting together the appetizers (I'm obsessed with cheese plates!).
 Below are a few pics.
-It wasn't anything fancy.
-But since it was our first time hosting Thanksgiving dinner, I wanted to try to make it nice.
-It was also the first time my husband's family had all been together in 3 years.
-So I wanted to make it nice for that reason too.
+It wasn't anything fancy, but I tried to make it at least a little bit festive.

 |I think the banner might have been from Michaels, but I'm not sure.|